Logo preload

 • Mapbox announced the release of Mapbox Studio on Wednesday.
 Mapbox Studio is the successor of TileMill, so we are closely following this project with regards to MBTiles and building offline layers for Fulcrum.

 • ESRI’s Portland & DC R&D teams were out and about, touting some popular open source initiatives, such as the esri-leaflet plugin.
-The major ESRI buzz focused on their recent breakup with longtime business partner Applied Geographics (AppGeo), purportedly over AppGeo’s use of “competing products”.
-For a company that once commanded loyalty in the industry, they apparently must now demand loyalty, and are willing to give the boot to longtime partners who dare to provide their clients with the best solution rather than the standard solution.
+The major ESRI buzz focused on their recent breakup with longtime business partner Applied Geographics (AppGeo), purportedly over AppGeo’s use of “competing products.”

-We met with several of our business partners, current and potential users, and had the opportunity to demo many of Fulcrum’s newer features.
-‘Big data’ continues to be a popular topic, but analysis, visualizations, and maps are ultimately only as accurate as the data used to build them.
-While remotely sensed, global, raster datasets are impressive, the need for precise, structured data collected from the field is stronger than ever.
+We met with several business partners, current users, and potential clients while showcasing many of Fulcrum’s latest features.
+“Big data” remains a popular topic, but analysis, visualizations, and maps are only as accurate as the data behind them.